Take a Class

 During the clinic, make an appointment for a well-baby checkup at 10 to 14 days of life.

-As your little one grows, take advantage of UNM Health’s excellent pediatric primary and specialty care.
+As your little one grows, take advantage of UNM Health’s excellent pediatric care by choosing one of our board-certified family medicine or pediatric physicians today, with access to pediatric specialty care when needed.

 Discover what to expect during your postpartum period [PDF].
 You’ll learn how to care for your body and mind at home, and find out what symptoms to watch for in the days and weeks after delivery.